VIRTUAL

 Dr. Bradley Brockmann, JD, MDiv, Cherie Cruz, M.A.

-and Keeping Families Together Team
+Keeping Families Together Team

 This month we return to partnering with service sectors in RI to learn from local leaders about how their unique programs might be aligned with (or informed by) the Strong Roots model.